qntm/base65536/README.md

 # base65536

 Base65536 is a binary encoding optimised for UTF-32-encoded text and Twitter.
+This JavaScript module, `base65536`, is the first implementation of this encoding.

 Efficiency ratings are averaged over long inputs.
 Higher is better.